Direct determination of optimal real-space orbitals for correlated electronic structure of molecules: Formalism

 For highly-symmetric cases, like NOs with high angular momentum in atoms, it may be also desirable to project orbitals onto the corresponding invariant subspaces of the symmetry group.
 This is due to the spectral element basis lacking the desired symmetry properties, thus symmetries of the orbitals are maintained to precision $\epsilon$ used to define the basis; this is further compounded by the additional approximations invoked when evaluating \cref{eq:phi-update}.
 Appendix \ref{sec:spherical-projection} described the relevant projection scheme used for the case of atoms where the problem can become particularly severe when low precision ($\epsilon>10^{-4}$) is used.

 The rate of convergence of \cref{eq:phi-update} is rapid, but it is possible to accelerate it further by extrapolation.
-To this end we deploy the Krylov-subspace Accelerated Inexact Newton (KAIN) method;\cite{VRG:harrison:2004:JCC} other strategies like BFGS\cite{VRG:yao:2021:JCTC} should be usable as well.
+To this end we deploy the Krylov-subspace Accelerated Inexact Newton (KAIN) method;\cite{VRG:harrison:2004:JCC} other strategies like the Broyden–Fletcher–Goldfarb–Shanno (BFGS) method\cite{VRG:yao:2021:JCTC} should be usable as well.
 Note that to be able to make KAIN extrapolation robust it is essential to choose a canonical frame for the orbitals.
-Appendix \ref{sec:phase-canonicalization} describes the relevant details.
+Detailed description of the canonicalization approach are outside of the scope of this article (canonicalization is only essential for accelerating the solver) and will be reported elsewhere.

 It is useful to point out how \cref{eq:phi-update} is related to the orbital update used to determine optimal single-determinant (SD) orbitals in Ref. \citenum{VRG:harrison:2004:JCP}.
 For a single determinant the cumulant vanishes,